jforget/Perl-fixed-width-char-human-recognition/description/description.en.md

 coordinates of the  top-left Cell, since this is no  longer line 0 and column 0.
 And there is a priority number to deal with the case where a given Cell could  belong to more than one Grid.
-The graphical file of the Document will emphasize the limits between Grids.
+The graphical file of the Document will  emphasize the limits between Grids  by drawing blue borders instead of green.

 Special case: the  Grid containing the top-left Cell  `l=0, c=0`.
 This Grid always have the lowest priority.
 It is automatically created with